inbo/niche_vlaanderen/docs/faq.rst

    set GDAL_DATA=C:\Users\johan\Miniconda3\pkgs\gdal-2.1.3-py36_vc14_7\Library\share\gdal\gcs.csv
    jupyter notebook

-You can also set the environment variable in windows itself.
-In that case, it is no longer needed to run the `set GDAL_DATA= ...`command.
+You can also set the environment variable in Windows itself.
+In that case, it is no longer needed to run the `set GDAL_DATA= ...` command.
 To do this, follow these steps:

  1) right click the `my computer` icon in windows.
 And choose the last option "properties".